-- b. must form part of the awning;

-- c. must not be illuminated;

-- d. must not project above or below the awning fascia;

-- e. must contain sign writing that is limited to the street number, name and general nature of the business;

-- f. must not include product identification
+- c. must not be illuminated; - d. must not project above or below the awning fascia; - e. must contain sign writing that is limited to the street number, name and general nature of the business; - f. must not include product identification.

-- 24. Directory Board
+24. Directory Board

-- a. must be designed and constructed of high quality material and incorporated into the architecture of the site;

-- b. must be of a size proportionate to that of the site on which it is located;

-- c. must not dominate landscaped areas.
+- a. must be designed and constructed of high quality material and incorporated into the architecture of the site; - b. must be of a size proportionate to that of the site on which it is located; - c. must not dominate landscaped areas.

-- 25. Flush Wall Sign
+25. Flush Wall Sign

-- a. must be attached to the wall of a building (other than the transom of a doorway or display window);
+- a. must be attached to the wall of a building (other than the transom of a doorway or display window); - b. must not projecting more than 300mm from the wall;

-- b. must not projecting more than 300mm from the wall; - c. the design and scale of lettering must be in proportion to the area of the building to which it will be applied, and of a complementary character. - 26.
-Painted Wall Sign - advertisements which are to be painted directly onto external wall surfaces of commercial buildings will be judged on the merits of the particular case taking into consideration the objectives of this plan. - 27.
-Pole or Pylon Sign - a. must be erected on a pole or pylon independent of any building or other structure; - b. must have a maximum height of 6m; - c. building must be setback from the street alignment; - d. limited to one pole sign erected on each street frontage of the site. - 28.
-Portable Sign (including a-frame) - a. must be a portable, freestanding sign consisting of one or two boards; - b. must have a maximum height of 1m, length and width of 500mm; - c. if displayed on public land, must be in accordance with Council's Commercial Use of Footways policy. - 29.
-Retractable Blind Sign - a. must be used for business identification purposes onl . - 30.
-Top Hamper Sign - a. must be attached to the transom of a doorway or display window of a building; - b. maximum of one per premises; - c. maximum projection of 100mm from the building facade; - d. must have a minimum clearance of 2.13m above ground level; - e. must have dimensions proportionate to the size of the top hamper fascia; - f. must not exceed 600mm in height, with a maximum length of 4m; - g. must not obscure the top hamper, by allowing a proportion of the wall surface area of the top hamper to be exposed. - 31.
-Under-Awning Sign - a. must be attached to the underside of an awning (other than the fascia or return end);
+c. the design and scale of lettering must be in proportion to the area of the building to which it will be applied, and of a complementary character.

+26. Painted Wall Sign

+a. advertisements which are to be painted directly onto external wall surfaces of commercial buildings will be judged on the merits of the particular case taking into consideration the objectives of this plan.

+27. Pole or Pylon Sign

+- a. must be erected on a pole or pylon independent of any building or other structure; - b. must have a maximum height of 6m; - c. building must be setback from the street alignment; - d. limited to one pole sign erected on each street frontage of the site.

+28. Portable Sign (including a-frame)

+- a. must be a portable, freestanding sign consisting of one or two boards; - b. must have a maximum height of 1m, length and width of 500mm; - c. if displayed on public land, must be in accordance with Council's Commercial Use of Footways policy.

+29. Retractable Blind Sign

+a. must be used for business identification purposes only.

+30. Top Hamper Sign

+- a. must be attached to the transom of a doorway or display window of a building; - b. maximum of one per premises; - c. maximum projection of 100mm from the building facade; - d. must have a minimum clearance of 2.13m above ground level; - e. must have dimensions proportionate to the size of the top hamper fascia; - f. must not exceed 600mm in height, with a maximum length of 4m; - g. must not obscure the top hamper, by allowing a proportion of the wall surface area of the top hamper to be exposed.

+31. Under-Awning Sign

-- b. maximum dimensions 2.5m in length and 0.5m in height; - c. located in a horizontal position at right angles to the building facade; - d. minimum clearance of 2.6m above the pavement level; - e. must not project beyond the edge of the awning; - f. must have a separation distance between signs of one suspended under-awning sign for every 3m of shopfront length; - g. must be securely fixed to the awning by means of suitable metal supports not exceeding 50mm in width or diametre. - 32.
-Window Sign - a.
+- a. must be attached to the underside of an awning (other than the fascia or return end); - b. maximum dimensions 2.5m in length and 0.5m in height;

+- c. located in a horizontal position at right angles to the building facade; - d. minimum clearance of 2.6m above the pavement level; - e. must not project beyond the edge of the awning; - f. must have a separation distance between signs of one suspended under-awning sign for every 3m of shopfront length; - g. must be securely fixed to the awning by means of suitable metal supports not exceeding 50mm in width or diametre.

+32. Window Sign

+a.
 A sign attached to, or displayed on, the shop window must not exceed 40% coverage of that window.